csc-training/sscc-cp2k/README.md

 $ git clone https://github.com/csc-training/sscc-qc-inter.git
 ```

-Some parts of this exercise will use different Python packages for visualization,
+Some parts of this exercise utilize Python packages for visualization, analysis
-anlysis and plotting.
+and plotting.
 To use these, modify your path by running:

 ```bash
 $ export PATH="/projappl/project_2006657/sscc-2023-python/bin:$PATH"